 After their outstanding 5-2 victory over Roma in the Champions League semi-final, a video of the midfielder’s contributions was shared around social media, with fans around the world gushing over a fine individual performance.

-Praise went as far as supporters calling it his best game since joining the club, but the video itself does all the talking.
+Praise went as far as supporters calling it his best game since joining the club.

 Henderson became the centre of Twitter’s attention for the right reasons as England racked up a 6-1 win over Panama in the second group stage game at the World Cup.